24 BEST Things to Do in Merida for Culture, Food & History Nerds

 The French-style mansion was built in 1911 at the end of the Porfirio Era and the beginning of the Mexican Revolution.

-Yes, the outside and inside are both stunning.
+The outside and inside are both stunning.
 However, the price of $250 pesos is exorbitant considering you only get to tour the rooms on the first floor.

-16. Museum of Anthropology and History
+17. Visit the Museum of Anthropology and History (Palacio Canton)

 Palacio Canton in Merida

 The first floor contains the permanent archaeological exhibits on the Maya and the second floor is dedicated to temporary exhibits focusing on contemporary Maya culture.
 There are lots of explanations on the Maya calendar and the writing system in Spanish but unfortunately nothing in English.
-You can point your phone at the description and have Google translate it for you.

-17. Quinta Montes Molina Mansión
+18. Visit Quinta Montes Molina Mansión

-• OPEN: 10:00 AM – 6:00 PM (M – F)
+• OPEN: 10:00 am – 6:00 pm (M-Su)

 • LOCATION: Google Maps